All-seater stadium: In the United Kingdom

 St Johnstone opened the first purpose-built all-seater football stadium in the United Kingdom weeks after the Hillsborough disaster, with the opening of McDiarmid Park in August 1989.

-All-seater stadiums have been compulsory in the English Premiership since the start of the 1994–95 season as a result of the Taylor Report, which gave recommendations to improve stadium safety after the Hillsborough disaster.
+All-seater stadiums have been compulsory in the English Premiership since the start of the 1994–95 season as a result of the Taylor Report (also known as the Hillsborough Stadium Disaster Inquiry report), which gave recommendations to improve stadium safety after the Hillsborough disaster.
 The initial plan, drawn up in 1990, had recommended that standing areas should be banned from stadiums in the upper two tiers of the league from 1994 onwards, while stadiums in the lower two tiers had until 1999 to meet these requirements.
 A review of the proposals in 1992 saw non-Premiership and second tier clubs retain the option to have standing areas.
 From time to time there are calls for Premiership stadiums to be allowed to have standing areas, but these have always been rejected.

 The compulsory introduction of all-seated stadiums in the upper reaches of English football saw the demolition of several famous terraced standing areas which had been iconic throughout the game and famous all over the world.
 The first such notable casualties were Manchester United's Stretford End and Arsenal's North Bank, both of which were demolished in 1992 to be replaced by new all-seated stands.
 Two years later, Liverpool demolished their iconic Spion Kop and replaced it with an all-seater stand, while a similar redevelopment occurred with Aston Villa's Holte End.